vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - Transparent proxy
 - Manual static proxy configuration

 If a proxy or firewall is blocking anonymous traffic, make sure that anonymous traffic is permitted in the previously listed URLs.
-For transparent proxies, no additional configuration is needed for Defender for Endpoint.
+For transparent proxies, no another configuration is needed for Defender for Endpoint.
 For static proxy, follow the steps in [Manual Static Proxy Configuration](linux-static-proxy-configuration.md).

 > [!WARNING]
 > PAC, WPAD, and authenticated proxies are not supported.
 Ensure that only a static proxy or transparent proxy is being used.